 Moreover, the responses show that 13 local police agencies serve populations of 1 million or more, but the great majority, nearly 90 percent, serve jurisdictions with populations under 25,000.
 The vast majority of local police departments (91 percent) have less than 50 officers.
-Also, 80 percent of the departments report that they now use personal minicomputers.
 In July, BJS began administering new questionnaires for the 1990 survey, the results of which should be published next spring.

-Another area of interest to law enforcement is the Uniform

-Crime Reports (UCR) program administered by the Federal Bureau of Investigation (FBI).
+Another area of interest to law enforcement is the Uniform Crime Reports (UCR) program administered by the Federal Bureau of Investigation (FBI).
 BJS has a record of strong support for the UCR for over 20 years.
 Among the earliest grants the agency awarded were those to improve the reporting of crime by law enforcement.
 During the 1970s there were awards totaling more than \$10 million for the development and implementation of State UCR programs.
 Most of the state programs now in existence got their start with these funds.
 Later, BJS played a key role in the UCR Assessment Study from 1982 to 1985.
 This was an important example where one Federal agency assisted another Federal agency to make dramatic improvements in its statistical program, in efforts to serve both the law enforcement community and the public-at-large.

-During the last 4 years, BJS has awarded over \$11 million dollars to 36 States to begin working towards meeting the new NIBRS requirements to improve and expand crime report information.
+During the last 4 years, BJS has awarded over \$11 million dollars to 36 States to begin working towards meeting the new

+NIBRS requirements to improve and expand crime report information.
 This innovation will unquestionably provide a more accurate picture of crime reported to the police and collected by the FBI for purposes of analysis.

 As you can see, the range of activities sponsored by BJS is indeed great, and the importance is certain.
-In the 1970s, BJS' predecessor agency first became very much involved with the development of operational criminal justice information systems.
 Today, the focus on operational significance is of primary importance.
 BJS now has more than two dozen major data collection series.

 An example of operational relevance of BJS research is illustrated by a recent project relating to the purchase of firearms.
 The Anti-Drug Abuse Act of 1988 required the Attorney General to develop a system for the immediate and accurate identification of felons who attempt to purchase firearms, particularly handguns.
 BJS was given the lead responsibility for developing a set of options for such a system.
 A Task Force on Felon Identification in Firearm Sales was established for this purpose, and in October 1989 forwarded its report to the Attorney General.
 A month later, The Attorney General recommended to Congress a four-part program to enhance efforts to stop firearm sales to convicted, ineligible felons.
 A major part of the program is to commit \$9 million in Anti-Drug Abuse Act Discretionary Funds in each of the next three fiscal years to fund state efforts to achieve compliance with the new reporting standards and to improve the data quality of state criminal history records.

 BJS was assigned as the lead agency to develop programs to meet these objectives.
 In May 1990, BJS and the Bureau of Justice Assistance announced a program entitled "Improvement of Criminal History Record Information and Identification of Convicted Felons."
 This program will make available to the states \$27 million over the next 3 years.
-Our first awards to almost a third of the states were announced this week.
+Our first awards to almost a third of the states were recently announced.

 BJS is also very involved in collecting data, preforming analysis and disseminating information on the nation's drug problem.
 We fund a national drug data center and clearinghouse.
 BJS will be issuing a major Drug Report next year.
-I think Ben Renshaw, Deputy Director for BJS, has sent information on this topic to the Academy.
-I have with me a state drug resource directory we have compiled on this topic.